Fujifilm X100F vs Panasonic ZS200

 |Canon G5 X Mark II||-||stereo||mono||-||-||micro||3.1||Y||-||Y|

 |Canon G1 X Mark III||Y||stereo||mono||-||-||micro||2.0||Y||Y||Y|

 |Panasonic FZ1000 II||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y|

 It is notable that the X100F has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X100F and the ZS200 are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the ZS200 followed on from the Panasonic ZS100.
+The ZS200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X100F has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X100F or the Panasonic ZS200 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.